-Promotions are often accompanied by more significant raises than would normally be awarded as part of regular salary adjustments.
-Pay raises associated with promotions are often in the 10 - 15 percent range, while salary increases for performance are typically 1 - 5 percent.
+Promotions are often accompanied by more significant raises that would normally be awarded as part of regular salary adjustments.
+Pay raises associated with promotions are often in the 10 to 15% range, while salary increases for performance are typically 1 to 5%.

 How to Ask for a Raise

 As you can see, there's nothing spontaneous about asking for a raise.
 You'll want to be well prepared before requesting one.
 Best practices for successfully receiving a pay raise include:

 • Preparing an agenda for the meeting and some salary scripts.
 Have an argument for why you deserve more and be prepared to discuss it.

 • Dressing the part.
 Even if your office dress code is casual or non-existent, now is not the time to come to work in your beach attire.
 Dress professionally.
 After the meeting is over, your boss should be thinking about the case you’ve built, not what you were wearing during the conversation.